 Receipts from Voluntary Plan assessments constitute the largest portion of "Other Receipts."
 A Voluntary Plan is an approved private plan.
 It may be substituted for the State Plan if the Voluntary Plan matches the State Plan's benefits, provides at least one greater benefit, and costs the employee no more than the State Plan.
 Employers and employee groups may establish Voluntary Plans with mutual consent of the employer and a majority of the employees.
 The Voluntary Plan assessment rate is 14 percent of the DI State Plan contribution rate.
-In 2014, with the State Plan tax rate at 1.0 percent, Voluntary Plan employers were assessed 0.0014 (14 percent of 0.010) of taxable wages.
+In 2015, with the State Plan tax rate at 0.9 percent, Voluntary Plan employers are assessed 0.00126 (14 percent of 0.009) of taxable wages.
 These assessments are used to reimburse the Disability Fund for the amounts paid for administrative costs arising out of voluntary plan oversight.
-"Other Receipts" also includes overpayments refundable to employers and reverted checks, which are monies that were not cashed by the claimant and are deposited back into the Fund.
+"Other Receipts" also includes reverted checks, which are monies that were not cashed by the claimant and are deposited back into the Fund.